vasubandaru/vasubandaru.github.io/_posts/2018-09-29-Learn-Python.md

 ```
 RangeIndex(start=0, stop=2311, step=1)

 ```

 There is mostly no problem with column labels, the problem is with row labels.
-ALthough in most of the cases the row labels are just a range of numbers from 0 to #rows, in some cases they are not.
+Although in most of the cases the row labels are just a range of numbers from 0 to #rows, in some cases they are not.

 To check this we'will take a subset of data and change their row labels or Indexes.